 Allowing you to travel, rent a car, and make purchases without worrying about:

 - an accident in your rental car, or

 Here’s a quick breakdown of all 16 types of insurance:

 1) Extended Warranty

 An extra (extended) warranty that kicks in once the manufacturer warranty has expired.
-Current credit cards on the market will double the original manufacturer’s warranty length up to a maximum of 1 to 2 extra years, depending on the card.
+Most credit cards on the market will double the original manufacturer’s warranty length up to a maximum of 1 to 2 extra years, depending on the card.

 Keep in mind that if the original warranty was only 30 days, then you will be limited to 30 extra days for a total of 60 days with the warranty doubling.
 You will only get the full extra year if the original coverage is at least a year to begin with.

 This, and Purchase Protection insurance are the two most common types of credit card insurance.
 All but the most basic cards offer one or both of these.